 - No true vitamin A: Incorrectly, vitamin A is always found among the nutrition facts of the carrots, although they only contain beta-carotene (provitamin A).
 Against this background, a study has determined that our body can only absorb 2.25% beta-carotene and convert only 0.03% into active vitamin A (Hickenbottom et al. 20027).

 - No miracle cure for eyes and the immune system: Again, marketing misleads us about facts.
 Truly effective for improving the body’s vision and the immune system is only active vitamin A – retinol (Sommer 20148; Huang et al. 20189).

-- Not a low-carb veggie: Although they are non-starchy, carrots contain more carbohydrates than vegetables grown above ground.
-They represent a middle level that may allow you to exceed the 5-10% carbohydrates per day on the keto diet.
+- Not a low-carb veggie: Although non-starchy, carrots contain more carbohydrates than vegetables grown above ground.
+They represent a middle level that may allow you to exceed the 5-10% carbohydrates daily on the keto diet.

 Net Carbs in Carrots